Intact America works to end involuntary circumcision in America, and to ensure a healthy sexual future for people of all ages.

-Intact America envisions a world where children are protected from permanent bodily alteration inflicted on them without their consent, in the name of culture, religion, profit, or parental preference.
+Intact America envisions a world where children are free from medically unnecessary surgeries carried out on them without their consent in the name of culture, religion, profit, or parental preference.

 Statement of Principles